 When a work is cited more than once in an article, it should be written as, S.L.
 Brock, o.c., p.
 171; or, if the title is repeated, S.L.
 Brock, Action and Conduct, cit., p.
 171. It is better to avoid "pub." or "publisher", except in cases where the word is an integral part of a name.

 6. Quotations occurring within another quotation should be indicated using a different sign ("text") from the one that defines the text and contains the quote («text»).
 Words in languages different from that used in the main text should be written in italics, without quotation marks.

-7. Book Reviews (Recensioni) and Comments (Schede): Book Reviews should not exceed 12,000 characters including spaces, while Comments should not exceed 6,000 characters.
+8. Book Reviews (Recensioni) and Comments (Schede): Book Reviews should not exceed 12,000 characters (1,800 words) including spaces, while Comments should not exceed 6,000 characters (950 words).
 Footnotes should be avoided.
 The book presentation should follow the same format as citations (see above, 5a), although the author's proper name should be written in full.
 The name of the reviewer should be written at the end.
 For example: